-Meetings: Our meetings this Fall are entirely small group based.
+Meetings: Our meetings this winter are entirely small group based.
 Students have the option of choosing in-person small groups or an online virtual small group that runs simultaneously.

 - In-person groups are made up of 5-7 students and 2 volunteer leaders.
 Groups are matched according to age, grade, and gender.
 In-person groups are open to any student in grades 7-12.